-The hospital was quite close to the epicenter of the tragic earthquake which occurred in 2010 and devastated the Haitian capital.
-The hospital survived with minimal damage.
-AdventHealth’s involvement in Haiti began in response to the humanitarian crisis created by the earthquake.
-Over the past nine years since the earthquake, AdventHealth has worked closely with Adventist Health International and Loma Linda University Medical Center to provide assistance to the hospital.
+AdventHealth’s involvement in Haiti began in response to the humanitarian crisis created by the January 2010 earthquake.
+Over the past thirteen years since the earthquake, AdventHealth has worked closely with Adventist Health International and Loma Linda University Health to provide assistance to the hospital.
 Once the disaster response phase ended, AdventHealth was heavily involved in supporting campus improvements (renovations to the medical laboratory, operating rooms and emergency department).
 Philanthropy has been a key component of this support, as well.

 AdventHealth has also established a program to provide health care to at-risk children in Haiti called Operation Sunshine.
 Working with Haiti Adventist Hospital (HAH) and My Neighbor’s Children, a Florida non-profit, AdventHealth provides health care to over 500 children living at 10 orphanages and children’s homes.
 Volunteers provide wellness care to the children and HAH provides sick care.
 AdventHealth uses philanthropy to reimburse HAH for the sick care provided.